yeojz/vtypes/packages/vtypes-invariant/README.md

 **Note**: This validator will always be invoked by default.
 Thus it will check even when value is `undefined` or `null`.
-You can disable this behaviour by passing `allowNil: true`;
+You can disable this behaviour by passing `presence: false`;

 ## Installation